VerifyTests/Verify/docs/serializer-settings.md

 ### Named Guid

 Specific Guids can be named.
-When those Guids found, it will be replaced with the supplied name.
+When any of those Guids are found, it will be replaced with the supplied name.

 #### Instance